All Episodes

 And that means once those pillows arrive, you start getting the kind of peaceful and restful and comfortable and deep healing and recuperative sleep that you've been craving and you certainly deserve.

-Uh I'm getting some of the backstory of this, which is pretty interesting because remember, he was meeting with the Premier of China at the time, and the president had launched the missile strike, and it was during a dinner that the president had to tell the premier what had happened, and apparently that he agreed with it and said, Well, you launch chemical weapons against men, women, and children.
+I'm getting some of the backstory of this, which is pretty interesting because remember, he's meeting with the Premier of China at the time, and the president had launched the missile Strike, and it was during a dinner that the president had to tell the premier what had happened, and apparently he agreed with it and said, Well, you launch chemical weapons against men, women, and children.

 Well, that's a good reason to hit them back.